 There are many myths about food allergies and intolerances – can you tell fact from fiction?
 And what is the difference between the two?

-A food intolerance is not the same as a food allergy.
+A food intolerance isn't the same as a food allergy.

 People with food intolerance may have symptoms such as diarrhoea, bloating and stomach cramps.
 This may be caused by difficulties digesting certain substances, such as lactose.
 However, no allergic reaction takes place.